willer/playwright-mcp/README.md

 - Data extraction from structured content
 - Automated testing driven by LLMs
 - General-purpose browser interaction for agents
+- Long-running browser automation with Computer Use Agent (CUA)

 ### Example config